 The matching agency would give each source agency the relevant results of matching under the earlier steps.
-TFN data would not be returned by the matching agency to a source agency.
 These results would show one or more of possible incorrect provision of personal assistance or possible evasion of tax.

 Clause 8 : Data not to be sent on-line